Suggested Responsibilities for Graduate Program Directors

 - Must follow instructions of the employing department to complete the INS Form I-9 to certify eligibility for employment prior to the first day of employment.
 Assistantships will be terminated if no I-9 has been completed by the first day or employment.
 (International GAs complete this form in the International Student/Scholar Office.)

-- Must enroll in at least six semester during each semester of the assistantship, unless a student is on a visa, which requires 9 credit hours for full-time status;
+- Must enroll in at least six credit hours each semester of the assistantship, unless a student is supported by GASP or on a visa, which requires 9 credit hours for full-time status;

 - Must work no more than twenty hours per week in the assistantship and any other employment on or off campus;